Magda242424/logistics-optimization-project/README.md

 * expose planned arrival information;
 * demonstrate how the solution could support a real-time logistics visibility platform.

-The operational visibility component is designed to reflect the type of capabilities expected from modern logistics platforms such as **CLASQUIN Live**, where real-time visibility, enriched data, operational reliability, and digital capabilities support global supply-chain management.
+The operational visibility component is designed to reflect the type of capabilities expected from modern logistics platforms, where real-time visibility, enriched data, operational reliability, and digital capabilities support global supply-chain management.

 ---